lunar-rf/emu8910/README.md

 This repository contains a single file `Typescript` implementation of General Instrument's [`AY-3-8910`](https://en.wikipedia.org/wiki/General_Instrument_AY-3-8910) `PSG` (programmable sound generator) in less than `1K` lines and without any magic constants!

-The emulator allows for fine tuning of the `DAC` look-up table though modification of the following variables:
+The emulator allows for fine tuning of the `DAC` look-up table though modification of the following constants:
 ```
 const DAC_DECAY = 1.3;
 const DAC_SHIFT = 40;